-Once an interview ends, filling out a scorecard is the crucial step that turns signal gathered into coherent, useful analysis to inform a hiring decision.
+Once an interview ends, filling out a candidate scorecard is the crucial step that turns signal gathered into coherent, useful analysis to inform a hiring decision.
 But, most hiring managers can likely empathize with the frustration of opening an interviewer’s scorecard only to find it’s sparsely populated or lacking any insights that help build a clearer picture of the candidate.

-Though scorecards play a critical role in making sound hiring decisions, their objective is often misunderstood, and it can be tough to know what an impactful scorecard looks like.
+Though interview scorecards play a critical role in making sound hiring decisions, their objective is often misunderstood, and it can be tough to know what an impactful scorecard looks like.
 This post is intended for hiring managers looking to arm their interviewers with actionable advice to improve their scorecards and, of course, interviewers themselves.
 It’s important to remember that writing a scorecard effectively starts as soon as the interview does—which is why investing in a high-quality process upfront is a necessary foundation that starts well before an interviewer sits down to submit feedback.

-Scorecards should inform the thesis on a candidate
+Interview scorecards should inform the thesis on a candidate

-Before understanding what to look for in a strong scorecard, everyone needs to be clear on the role a scorecard plays in the overall interview process.
-The objective of a scorecard is to shed light on different parts of a candidate such that the combination of all scorecards helps a hiring team create a thesis on whether or not a candidate is a fit.
+Before understanding what to look for in a strong interview scorecard, everyone needs to be clear on the role a scorecard plays in the overall interview process.
+The objective of a scorecard is to shed light on different parts of a candidate such that the combination of all scorecards helps the hiring team members create a thesis on whether or not a candidate is a fit.
 One interview can’t get all of the signal needed to make a hiring decision, but the collection of all interviews for any given candidate must provide the necessary information.
 Scorecards should give hiring managers a clear picture of how a candidate fares across a set of attributes and how those attributes manifest themselves as strengths or weaknesses.

 Be clear that interviewers are not making a hiring decision